-Reporting to the Director of Program Development and External Relations, the On-site Organ Donation Coordinator is a member of BC Transplant’s, Organ Donation and Hospital Development (ODHD) team and acts as an on-site support resource to the ODHD team during organ donation cases.
+Reporting to the Clinical Operations Manager, the On-site Organ Donation Coordinator is a member of BC Transplant’s, Organ Donation and Hospital Development (ODHD) team and acts as an on-site support resource to the ODHD team during organ donation cases.
 The role has dual accountabilities as a staff member within their credentialing hospital/health authority and to BCT.
 Participates in the ODHD 24 hour call rotation schedule and acts as a resource to the hospital care team when a potential donor referral is made to BCT.
 Collaborates with the BCT, Organ Donation Specialist (ODS) and the hospital care team to confirm donor acceptability, and is trained in speaking with families to ensure that the option of organ donation is offered appropriately to every BC resident.
 Establishes effective working relationships within the various medical disciplines required to facilitate the timely testing necessary to determine donor suitability and organ viability, and acts as a hospital organ donation champion and in collaboration with the on-site In-hospital Coordinator participates in hospital development projects.
 The On-site Organ Donation Coordinator will be on call 2 weeks of every 12 week rotation.

 Example of Duties and Accountabilities